patrickhilmoe/DeliveryStaging/progressnotes.md

 # OCR Appliance Model and Serial Number Scanner

 notes:
-Finalizing - clean up unused functions and commented sections. write notes for Luke's review layout - scrolling on tablet left to right is too long
+button to export file as csv (to store a back up on excel) Finalizing - clean up unused functions and commented sections. write notes for Luke's review note to self - how to know how much space is taken up in github? if there are too big of files... layout - scrolling on tablet left to right is too long
     -potentially fixed - test with tablet layout/logic - flag s/n area if manually entered